Mik477/Portfolio/README.md

 ### Abstract

 This is a single-page portfolio for a Data Scientist.
 Audience: employers, recruiters, and peers.
 Core goals: (1) present projects clearly, (2) demonstrate use of SvelteKit, GSAP, and WebGL, (3) centralize profile and contact details.
 The main page uses a full-screen, section-scrolling layout; each section is an isolated animated scene managed through a standard lifecycle.
-The design focuses on predictable transitions, controlled resource usage, and accessibility.
+The design focuses on stunning visuals, predictable navigation, controlled resource usage, and accessibility.

 ### Key Features